boltlabs-inc/key-mgmt-spec/system-functionalities.md

 ## Operations on Signing Keys
+The asset owner can create and use signing keys in a manner similar to arbitrary secrets, with the additional operation of creating signatures.

+### Inherited Operations
 All of the [protocols for arbitrary secrets](#operations-on-arbitrary-secrets) should be supported.
 The only difference is the type of key created and used.
 That is, calling the generation functionality should allow the asset owner to create one of the following key types:
 - ECDSA on secp256 curve; or
 - Ed25519 (i.e., EdDSA on edwards25519).